-Introduction and Overview of the Strategic Cost Management Process.
-Cost concepts in decisionmaking; Relevant cost, Differential cost, Incremental cost and Opportunity cost.
-Objectives of a Costing System; Inventory valuation; Creation of a Database for operational control; Provision of data for Decision-Making.
+Introduction and Overview of the Strategic CO Not Management Process.
+CO Not concepts in decision-making; Relevant CO Not, Differential CO Not, Incremental CO Not and Opportunity CO Not.
+Objectives of a CO Noting System; Inventory valuation; Creation of a Database for operational control; Provision of data for Decision-Making.